 The constant rate test should not be started until the static water level recovers to the level it was before the step test began.
-Typically, 24 to 72 hours must pass for total water level recovery depending on the length of time of the initial test.
+The amount of time which must lapse is dependent on the length of the initial step test, and the time interval until total water level recovery will be at least as long as the duration of that test and may be much longer.

 - 1. Personnel will survey the well site and verify that there are no remaining safety issues. - 2.
 Personnel will review their check list of equipment and materials and verify that they have everything necessary, and they know how to use the equipment. - 3.
 All personnel involved in the aquifer pump test will synchronize their watches. - 4.
-The transducers/data loggers should be recording.
+The transducers/data loggers should be recording at 15 minute intervals.
 E-tape measurements will be taken in the wells to verify that transducer measurements are accurate. - 5.
 If a generator is being used, it will be warmed up without starting the pump for 5 to 10 minutes. - 6.
 Pertinent information such as water level measurements, weather, totalizing meter reading, etc. will be recorded in the log book. - 7.
 The person who will be taking measurements with the e-tape will position him/herself at the well and lower the e-tape probe to just above the water level.
 The recorder will check his/her watch, signal the driller to turn on the pump, and record the clock time when the pump starts.
 This is time zero.
 Time will be measured in minutes from this point. - 8.
 Once the pump is turned on, the recorder tells the measurer when to take each water level measurement, and then records the measurements reported by the measurer.
 The following schedule (Table A-1) should be used for manual pumping well measurements, if possible.